scrapinghub/exporters/docs/contributing.rst

 Coding style
 ~~~~~~~~~~~~

-Please follow these coding conventions when writing code for inclusion in Exporters:
+Please follow these coding conventions when writing code for inclusion in Ozzy:

     - Unless otherwise specified, follow PEP 8.
     - It’s OK to use lines longer than 80 chars if it improves the code readability.
     - Don’t put your name in the code you contribute.
 Our policy is to keep the contributor’s
-      name in the AUTHORS file distributed with Exporters.
+      name in the AUTHORS file distributed with Ozzy.

 .. _writing-modules: